-V-tail mixing
+V-TL V-tail mixing

 Intended for V-tail aircraft (such as a Beechcraft Bonanza), V -tail mixing allows the ruddervators to operate both as rudders and elevators.
-V -tail mixing requires that each ruddervator be operated by a separate servo.
+The same as the other mixes, V -tail mixing requires that each ruddervator be operated by a separate servo.